 Estate agency fees can range from below 1% up to 3.5%, depending on the value of the property, and your location.
-A typical fee could be between 1% to 1.5%, so what exactly are you paying for?
+Which? estimates the average is 1.2%, but a typical fee could be between 1% to 1.5%, so what exactly are you paying for?

 The difference in fees does not usually represent a difference in the service you receive, so it is worth doing your homework before enlisting the help of an estate agent.

 We think it’s always important to compare fees on services when you move to get the best deal.
 That’s not only conveyancing and surveys, but estate agency fees too.
 Unfortunately, there isn’t a clear comparison of estate agent fees across the UK.
 We think more transparency would make it easier for sellers to get a better deal.